Wild Rose Cocktail Recipe

 Tasting Notes

-“Between this variation and the classic Prince of Wales, I think I like this one a bit better!
-The rye in the original is just a bit too spicy and overpowering, in my opinion, while the tequila does a better job of blending in.
-This combination of flavors still isn’t quite my favorite, so I don’t know that I would try it again.
-But it’s another unique one!
-And I love any chance we get to use our delicious pineapple syrup.”
+Kendall’s Take: “Between this variation and the classic Prince of Wales, I think I like the Wild Rose a bit better.
+The rye in the original is just a too spicy and overpowering, in my opinion, while the tequila does a better job of blending in.
+This combination of flavors still isn’t quite my favorite, so I don’t know that I would make another, but it is unique.
+And I love any chance I get to use a delicious homemade pineapple syrup.”

 Recipe